datajoint/element-calcium-imaging/README.md

 ![elements imaging diagram](images/attached_imaging_element.svg)

-+ As the diagram depicts, `elements-calcium-imaging` starts immediately downstream from `Session`, and also requires some notion of:
++ As the diagram depicts, the imaging element starts immediately downstream from `Session`, and also requires some notion of:

      + `Scanner` for equipment/device